scionproto/scion/doc/dev/design/router-port-dispatch.rst

 4. Once all hosts have been updated, the ``dispatched_ports`` range can be extended to the entire port range.
    The shim dispatchers can be disabled.

 ..
+Note:: Server applications listening on well-known ports keep using the same ports throughout the process.
+As stated in 1., these ports should not be part of the initial ``dispatched_ports`` range.
+When the server is updated (2.b), it needs to make use of the shim dispatcher until the port range is extended to the well-known ports, in step 4.

+..
 Note:: If an AS operator controls all devices in the AS and/or does not plan to allow operating new applications/devices without the shim dispatcher, they can pick the empty range in step 1., and state 3. is skipped.